Lightner Witmer: First psychological clinic

 In the first issue of The Psychological Clinic, he criticized some of his colleagues and their departments because they had rejected ideas he proposed to the American Psychological Association.
 In 1908, in a later issue of his journal, he criticized William James for what he felt was his unscientific attitude, calling James "the spoiled child of American Psychology".

 Witmer always defended his ideas and beliefs, even if it seemed that he did not care about other points of view.
 This and other disagreements caused Witmer to lose the friendship of his colleagues, who decided not to attend Witmer's meetings.

-Witmer also attacked Harvard University for using the theory of introspection and teaching psychology incorrectly, since Witmer also refused the idea theory introspection and did not care much for pure experimental psychology.
-He also criticized "Intelligence Tests" and encouraged his students not to trust them, because he thought those tests only gave a measure of the individual's efficiency, nothing else.
-He thought that people should not be referred to as normal or abnormal due to the results of such tests, as one could then say that an individual was "normal" or "abnormal", depending on if, for example, he or she knew how to write and read properly.
+Witmer also attacked Harvard University for using the theory of introspection and teaching psychology incorrectly, since Witmer also refused the theory of introspection and did not care much for pure experimental psychology.
+He also criticized "intelligence tests" and encouraged his students not to trust them, because he thought those tests only gave a measure of the individual's efficiency, nothing else.
+He thought that people should not be referred to as normal or abnormal due to the results of such tests, as one could then say that an individual was "normal" or "abnormal", depending on whether, for example, they knew how to write and read properly.

-Witmer studied monkeys and a chimpanzee trained for theatre performance called Peter.
-He compared them with tests he used on children.
-He investigated Peter's ability to vocalise and found he could only say "mamma" though he doubted whether the "a" vowel was properly pronounced.
-He found Peter could string beads, light and smoke cigarettes, unlock padocks with keys hammer nails, turn on taps, and write the letter "W" with chalk on a blackboard.
+Witmer studied monkeys and a chimpanzee, Peter, trained for theatre performance.
+He compared them using tests he used on children.
+He investigated Peter's ability to vocalise and found he could only say "mamma," though he doubted whether the "a" vowel was properly pronounced.
+He found Peter could string beads, light and smoke cigarettes, unlock padlocks with keys, hammer nails, turn on taps, and write the letter "W" with chalk on a blackboard.

 Witmer's studies of individual behavior extended to gifted children.
-In 1900 in his The Restoration of Children of the Slums described Witmer's beliefs that criminal behavior was not hereditary.
-Instead, he thought criminal behavior was caused due to environmental facts.
+In 1900, in his The Restoration of Children of the Slums, Witmer stated that criminal behavior was not hereditary.
+Instead, he thought criminal behavior was caused due to environmental exposures.

-In 1911 Witmer supported a bill in the state of Pennsylvania to sterilize severely retarded people, with the purpose of minimizing their offspring.
-In 1912 he traveled to Italy to study pedagogical methods with special children.
+In 1911, Witmer supported a bill in the state of Pennsylvania to sterilize severely developmentally disabled people to minimize their reproduction.
+In 1912, he traveled to Italy to study pedagogical methods with special children.